With a streusel topping and luscious fruit, this Strawberry Rhubarb Crumble recipe is such an easy dessert. Perfect for a simple on-the-fly treat.

-Years ago when we lived in Minnesota, our next door neighbor Gene had several rhubarb plants.
+Years ago when we lived in Minnesota, our next door neighbor had several rhubarb plants.
 He hated them, not realizing what a gold mine he was sitting on.

-It was Paul’s favorite.
+It’s my husband’s favorite.
 And if I recall correctly, my sister’s as well.

 Our current next door neighbor to the right of us just has weeds.
 Nothing useful.
 Ha.
 So I buy rhubarb at the store now, like most people.

 But check this out…I was at the market the other day and the cashier looked at the rhubarb suspiciously.
 “What is this?” as he punched in the PLU code.
 Really?
 I figured if you work at a grocery store, you’d know what all the produce is.
 Or do people buy rhubarb so infrequently that it’s unfamiliar?

 Rhubarb acts and tastes like a fruit, but it’s actually a vegetable.
 It’s very tart, so balanced out with something sweet like strawberries (and doused in sugar, of course) it’s so great for baked goods, jams, and sauces.